From our Friend and Neighbor Sarah Payne

 Student

-This week I put on my student hat and attended BYU Education Week.
+During August, I put on my student hat and attended BYU Education Week.
 This conference is all about the student/learner/participant.
 While there were procedures and logistics (enter and exit certain doors, silence cell phones, no eating in classrooms, etc.), there was also autonomy (choose classes from a well-organized brochure, sufficient time between classes to pass, quick and easy assess to delicious food, etc) all with the student in mind.
 The instructors were highly qualified and engaging.
 I was motivated, challenged, safe, comfortable, and inspired to become better at my level.
 Learning was fun.

 This is what I want for Lake Mountain School District.
 I want to start each idea or decision with the student in mind, and then build everything else from that perspective.
 I know as a student myself that is what kept me engaged and learning, and that is what I want for all our students.*